voxeet/voxeet-sdk-ios/README.md

 ### `userPosition`
-Sets user position for the spatialized audio mode.
+Set user position for the spatialized audio mode.

 #### Parameters
 -   `userID` **String** - The ID for the user whose position you want to set.